DataIntellectTech/TorQ-CME/README.md

 ## Getting Started:

-- You must first download two packages, TorQ and our FIX message package.
-The FIX package should be placed on top of the base TorQ package.
+- These instructions will give directions on downloading TorQ and our FIX message package.
+The FIX package will be placed on top of the base TorQ package.

 1. Make a directory to check the git repos into, and a directory to deploy the system to.